MaxwellDPS/general-disarray/README.md

   -H "Content-Type: application/json" \
   -d '{
     "extension": "5551234567",
     "message": "Hello!
-This is a reminder about your appointment tomorrow.", "at_time": "07:00",
+This is a reminder about your appointment tomorrow."
-    "timezone": "America/Los_Angeles",
   }'
 ```